I Built Alexandria for My AI Agents

 2. Search Phase: Agent queries Alexandria for relevant learnings

-3. Work Phase: Agent completes task using retrieved knowledge
+3. Work Phase: Agent completes task using the retrieved knowledge

 4. Learn Phase: Agent stores new high-quality learnings